Create a Website

 Disadvantages

-• Limited customization: Website builders allow for less personalization than other methods.
+• Limited customization: Website builders offer less flexibility for customization compared to other methods.

-• Technical weaknesses: Sites created with website builders can suffer in terms of SEO or loading speed.
+• Technical limitations: Websites built with website builders often fall short in areas like SEO and loading speed.

-• Cookie-cutter design: Due to pre-made templates and content, sites created with a website builder might look very similar to one another.
+• Cookie-cutter design: Due to pre-made design templates and content, websites created with builders can look very similar.

 Wix Website Builder